 In addition to these restrictions, a disallowed CTC claim can produce grounds for a 0.5% underpayment penalty (26 U.S.C. §6654), a 20% accuracy-related penalty (26 U.S.C. §6662) or even a 75% fraud penalty on the underpayment (26 U.S.C. §6663).
 A determination that the tax return was fraudulent can even lead to criminal prosecution!

 Even the tax return preparer has duties under the law to ensure that the CTC rules are followed.
 26 U.S.C. §6695(g)(2) states "[a]ny person who is a tax return preparer with respect to any return or claim for refund who fails to comply with due diligence requirements imposed by the Secretary by regulations with respect to determining ... eligibility for the amount of, ... the [CTC] shall pay a penalty... for each such failure."
 For tax year 2018, the penalty is $520.00 per failure.
 Treas.
 Reg.
-Section 1.6695-2 outlines the following due diligence requirements for the EIC:
+Section 1.6695-2 outlines the following due diligence requirements for tax preparers claiming the CTC for clients:

-- Complete and submit Form 8867 - Paid Preparer's Due Diligence Checklist with the tax return.
+- Form 8867 (Paid Preparer's Due Diligence Checklist) must be completed and submitted with the tax return.

-- Ask the taxpayer all the necessary questions to determine eligibility for and amount of the CTC.
+- Clients should be asked all the necessary questions to determine eligibility for and amount of the CTC.
 It is good practice to keep a record of the questions asked and the answers provided.

-- Keep a copy of all the forms, worksheets and tax documents as well as a record of how and when the information to determine CTC eligibility or amount was collected.
+- A copy of all the forms, worksheets and tax documents as well as a record of how and when the information to determine CTC eligibility or amount should be kept with the client file.

 If you have questions about the child tax credit or any other aspect of federal taxation, do not hesitate to contact the attorneys at Kershaw, Vititoe & Jedinak PLC.